 Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 For many people, apartment living is a transitional arrangement that will eventually lead to moving into a house.
-The challenge becomes how to furnish an apartment with pieces that will grow with you when you become a homeowner.
-It requires forethought, planning and sometimes spending a little more now for a bigger payoff later.
-But stocking an apartment with long-lasting furniture doesn't have to break the bank or cramp your style.
+The challenge becomes furnishing an apartment with pieces that will grow with you when you become a homeowner.
+Stocking an apartment with long-lasting furniture doesn't have to break the bank or cramp your style.

 Wood is Good

-How joints are constructed is the primary factor is determining the quality of a piece of wood furniture.
-Dovetail and mortise-and-tenon are the most durable kinds, with wooden pegs and screws also acceptable.
+Joint construction determines the quality of a piece of wood furniture.
+Dovetail and mortise-and-tenon are the most durable, with wooden pegs and screws also acceptable.
 Anything held together with staples, glue, or nails should be avoided.
-Solidly constructed pieces will hold up to daily use in your apartment and have the wherewithal to weather the jostling of being moved to your future home.

 However, Not All Wood